 Are the Falls on?

 This is our favorite question, and most common.
-Depending on the time of year and other important factors the answer to this questions varies.
+Depending on the time of year and other important factors the answer to this question varies.
 Unfortunately, it is not as simple as flipping a "switch".
-The flow of Shoshone Falls is determined 20 miles upstream at Milner Dam by the United States Department of Reclamation, who manages the reservoirs systems along the Upper Snake River Basin.
+The flow of Shoshone Falls is determined 20 miles upstream at Milner Dam by the United States Department of Reclamation, who manages the reservoir system along the Upper Snake River Basin.